When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The Cube Acid Hybrid One 400, was the German bike giant’s entry-level electric mountain bike and was also one of their best-sellers.
-It hasn’t really changed much over the last couple of years with the 2018/2019 versions being practically identical.
+It hasn’t changed much over the last couple of years with the 2018/2019 versions being practically identical.

 At a recommended retail price of £1899 (at the time of writing), this latest electric mountain bike from Cube looks to be great value for money.
-Read on for more information of the specifications.
+Read on for more information on the specifications.

 The Cube is packed full of the very latest in e-bike technology with the only exception being the Purion display, which although dependable is starting to look a bit dated.
 The motor and battery however are the very latest from Bosch.

-Bosch’s latest third generation Performance Line Cruise motor is not only lighter, but produces slightly more torque than the Active Plus unit fitted to the Acid (65Nm vs 60Nm).
+Bosch’s latest third-generation Performance Line Cruise motor is not only lighter but produces slightly more torque than the Active Plus unit fitted to the Acid (65Nm vs 60Nm).
 It’s also been designed to be more efficient in the way it uses energy, meaning you should see a marginal gain in battery range.

-I’ve always thought the Active Plus motor was incredibly smooth and responsive, but this latest motor is so smooth it’s almost imperceptible – the ‘bionic legs feeling’ which I have described many times before is more evident on this motor than previous incarnations.
+I’ve always thought the Active Plus motor was incredibly smooth and responsive, but this latest motor is so smooth it’s almost imperceptible – the ‘bionic legs feeling’ which I have described many times before is more evident on this motor than in previous incarnations.

 The latest Bosch Powertube 400Wh battery pack is also lighter and smaller than the outgoing frame battery.
-These batteries first became available on the more expensive 2020 models, but now the technology and integration has trickled down to the under £2000 price range.
+These batteries first became available on the more expensive 2020 models, but now the technology and integration have trickled down to the under £2000 price range.